-The specific objective is to stimulate growth by means of increasing the levels of innovation in SMEs, covering their different innovation needs over the whole innovation cycle for all types of innovation, thereby creating more fast-growing, internationally active SMEs.
+The specific objective is to stimulate sustainable economic growth by means of increasing the levels of innovation in SMEs, covering their different innovation needs over the whole innovation cycle for all types of innovation, thereby creating more fast-growing, internationally active SMEs.

-Considering the central role of SMEs in Europe's economy, research and innovation in SMEs will play a crucial role in increasing competitiveness, boosting economic growth and job creation and thus in achieving the objectives of Europe 2020 and notably its flagship initiative Innovation Union.
+Considering the central role of SMEs in Europe's economy, research and innovation in SMEs will play a crucial role in increasing competitiveness, boosting economic growth and job creation and thus in achieving the objectives of the Europe 2020 strategy and notably its flagship initiative 'Innovation Union'.

-However, SMEs have - despite their important economic and employment share and significant innovation potential - size-related problems to become more innovative and more competitive.
-Although Europe produces a similar number of start-up companies to the United States of America, European SMEs are finding it much harder to grow into large companies than their US counterparts.
+However, SMEs have - despite their important economic and employment share and significant innovation potential - several types of problems to become more innovative and more competitive, including shortage of financial resources and access to finance, shortage in skills in innovation management, weaknesses in networking and cooperation with external parties, and insufficient use of public procurement to foster innovation in SMEs.
+Although Europe produces a similar number of start-up companies to the United States, European SMEs are finding it much harder to grow into large companies than their US counterparts.
 The internationalised business environment with increasingly interlinked value chains puts further pressure on them.
-SMEs need to enhance their innovation capacity.
+SMEs need to enhance their research and innovation capacity.
 They need to generate, take up and commercialise new knowledge and business ideas faster and to a greater extent to compete successfully on fast evolving global markets.
-The challenge is to stimulate more innovation in SMEs, thereby enhancing their competitiveness and growth.
+The challenge is to stimulate more innovation in SMEs, thereby enhancing their competitiveness, sustainability and growth.

-The proposed actions aim to complement national and regional business innovation policies and programmes, to foster cooperation between SMEs, including transnational cooperation, clusters and other innovation-relevant actors in Europe, to bridge the gap between research/development and successful market uptake, to provide a more business innovation friendly environment, including demand-side measures, and support taking into account the changing nature of innovation processes, new technologies, markets and business models.
+The proposed actions aim to complement national and regional business innovation policies and programmes, to foster cooperation between SMEs, including transnational cooperation, clusters and other innovation-relevant actors in Europe, to bridge the gap between R&D and successful market uptake, to provide a more business innovation friendly environment, including demand-side measures and measures geared to boosting the transfer of knowledge, and to support taking into account the changing nature of innovation processes, new technologies, markets and business models.

-Strong links with industry-specific Union policies, notably the Programme for the Competitiveness of Enterprises and SMEs and Cohesion Policy funds, will be established to ensure synergies and a coherent approach.
+Strong links with industry-specific Union policies, notably COSME and the Cohesion Policy Funds, will be established to ensure synergies and a coherent approach.

-SMEs are key drivers of innovation thanks to their ability to quickly and efficiently transform new ideas in successful businesses.
-They serve as important conduits of knowledge spill-over bringing research results to the market.
+SMEs are key drivers of innovation due to their ability to quickly and efficiently transform new ideas in successful businesses.
+They serve as important conduits of knowledge spillover bringing research results to the market.
+SMEs have a key role to play in technology and knowledge transfer processes, contributing to the market transfer of innovations stemming from the research carried out in universities, research bodies and research performing companies.
 The last twenty years have shown that entire sectors have been renewed and new industries created driven by innovative SMEs.
-Fast growing enterprises are crucial for the development of emerging industries and for the acceleration of the structural changes that Europe needs to become a knowledge based and sustainable economy with sustained growth and high quality jobs.
+Fast growing enterprises are crucial for the development of emerging industries and for the acceleration of the structural changes that Europe needs to become a knowledge-based and sustainable economy with sustained growth and high quality jobs.
 SMEs can be found in all sectors of the economy.
-They form a more important part of the European economy than of other regions such as the United States of America.
+They form a more important part of the European economy than of other regions such as the United States.
 All types of SMEs can innovate.
-They need to be encouraged and supported to invest in research and innovation.
+They need to be encouraged and supported to invest in research and innovation and to enhance their capacity to manage innovation processes.
 In doing so they should be able to draw on the full innovative potential of the internal market and the ERA so as to create new business opportunities in Europe and beyond and to contribute to find solutions to key societal challenges.